Adderall Possession, Distribution, NJ Prescription & Forgery Lawyers

 Adderall is classified as a controlled dangerous substance and is subject to the same drug possession, distribution, and prescription forgery laws that apply to other illegally obtained prescription drugs.
 Adderall offenses, it should also be noted, may be subject to criminal penalties under both New Jersey and federal law.

-Under New Jersey law, it’s illegal to acquire or possess prescription drugs by misrepresentation, fraud, forgery, deception or subterfuge.
-These acts result in third degree charges and the penalty for a conviction is 3 to 5 years in prison and a fine of up to $50,000.
+Under New Jersey law, N.J.S.A.
+2C:35-13, it’s illegal to acquire or possess prescription drugs by misrepresentation, fraud, forgery, deception or subterfuge.
+These acts result in third degree charges and the penalty for a conviction is three to five years in prison and a fine of up to $50,000.

-Using Adderall for a purpose other than a lawfully prescribed medical treatment is a disorderly persons offense carrying a penalty of up to 6 months imprisonment.
-The unlawful possession of 4 or fewer Adderall pills is also a disorderly persons offense, while the unlawful possession of 5 or more is a fourth degree crime, which can carry a sentence of up to 18 months in prison.
+Using Adderall for a purpose other than a lawfully prescribed medical treatment is a disorderly persons offense carrying a penalty of up to six months imprisonment, according to N.J.S.A 2c:33-2.
+The unlawful possession of four or fewer Adderall pills is also a disorderly persons offense, while the unlawful possession of five or more is a fourth degree crime, which can carry a sentence of up to 18 months in prison.

 Notwithstanding these penalties, charges for the possession of Adderall will be deemed de minimis infractions subject to dismissal if the person demonstrates: